vitalemontana/267091/README.md

 ### Content-Based
 The **Content-Based** recommender system uses the product information from the Articles dataset to make recommendations.
 We had to perform only EDA on the dataset of articles to built this model because we only needed to decide the features to take in consideration for our system.
 Finally we chose 'product_type_name', 'product_group_name', 'perceived_colour_master_name' and 'garment_group_name'.
 In order to build it we had to set up our dataset so that rows represent articles and columns represent the features we're interested in.
 To do that we had to manipulate these columns so that each of them was represented as a binary feature, so we create a one hot encoding for them.
 We obtained 4 tables were ID of articles represented rows while features represented columns, '1' means that article falls under that feature, '0' doesn't.
-After that we have merges all these features in a unique dataframe 'article_features'.
+After that we have merged all these features in a unique dataframe 'article_features'.

 We used a similarity metric called cosine similarity to build our recommender system.
 Cosine similarity looks at the cosine angle between two vectors, the smaller the cosine angle, the higher the degree of similarity.
 The cosine similarity matrix has shape n_articles x n_articles (so in this case 6328 x 6328).
 With this cosine similarity matrix, we'll be able to extract articles that are most similar to the article of interest.

 We used dictionaries to make our system complete, in this way was able to give information on articles that were recommended.

-Then we have created a function that takes as input the article id and the number of similar items we desire to recommend.We take the row of the similarity matrix associated to our article and we sort the elements in decreasing order.
+Then we have created a function that takes as input the article id and the number of similar items we desire to recommend.
+We take the row of the similarity matrix associated to our article and we sort the elements in decreasing order.
 Finally we can just take the items we are interested to by selecting n how we prefer.

 <img width="750" alt="Content-based" src="https://user-images.githubusercontent.com/117635995/211694050-cf945cdd-4fba-40fe-b616-94fa10036ee6.png">